ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/4_conclusions_further_work.md

 ## Conclusions

-You have a glimpse into the world of dynamic memory allocation, and probably have more questions than answers.
+You have glimpsed into the world of dynamic memory allocation, and probably have more questions than answers.
 You may have noticed some oversights in the implementation presented, and you are almost certainly right.